-1 cup pomegranate juice or other tart juice (Sour Cherry, Passion fruit, Raspberry, Cranberry)
+- 1 cup pomegranate juice or other tart juice like sour cherry, passion fruit, raspberry, cranberry

 - Press the crust into an 8-inch cake or springform pan (you can use a 9-inch, but it will not be as tall) lined with parchment paper.
 I put the crust up the sides of my 8-inch pan, but if you want clean sides, you will have a thicker bottom crust or you can leave a portion of the crust out.
 It perfectly fits the bottom of a 9-inch pan, without going up the sides.
 Bake until golden and smells toasty.

-- Mix the cheesecake batter as directed in the recipe.
+- Mix the cheesecake batter as directed in this recipe.

 - Pour 1/4 of the cheesecake batter into the prepared pan.
 Shake the pan to spread the batter evenly.
 Create a spiral of the pomegranate juice over the batter and use a skewer to create swirls.
-See my instagram video to watch me assemble and swirl the cheesecake.
 Repeat this pattern 3 more times with the remaining batter and pomegranate juice (save a bit of pomegranate juice to decorate the top of the cheesecake).

-- Once the cake is set in the middle.
-Run a knife around the edge of the pan, to prevent it from cracking as it cools.
+- Once the cake is set in the middle, run a knife around the edge of the pan, to prevent it from cracking as it cools.
 Allow the cake to cool in the hot water bath.
 Once it is room temperature, cover and refrigerate for several hours or overnight.
 Invert the cake onto a serving platter.
-See my “cheesecake” video on instagram for instructions on removing the cake from a non-springform pan.

 - Whip the heavy whipping cream until soft peaks.
 Spread it over the cake.
 Swirl in the pomegranate juice.
 Refrigerate for about 30 minutes or longer before cutting to give the cream time to set.